Does the Library have a drinking fountain?

 How do I find out if the library has a book?

 All library materials are listed in the online catalog.
-Watch this video to learn how to use the catalog.
 You can also find information on how to use the library’s resources on our libguide.

 Where are the STACKS?